elifkarsli/Desktop_Application_Project_/README.md

 The program reads student, course, classroom, and attendance data from CSV files.
 It checks whether the data is valid, detects conflicts between exams, and automatically generates a suitable exam schedule.
 The final schedule is displayed on the screen and can also be saved as a file.

-📂 Input Files (CSV)

-All required CSV files must be placed in a folder named CSV_Files.
-The program uses the following files:

-students.csv – contains student IDs

-courses.csv – contains course codes

-classrooms.csv – contains classroom names and capacities

-attendance.csv – shows which students are enrolled in which courses

-fixed_exams.csv (optional) – contains exams with fixed times

-These CSV files can be created using Excel or Google Sheets.

 🧠 How It Works (Simple Explanation)

 First, the program checks all input data.
 Then it identifies exam conflicts, making sure that exams with common students are not scheduled at the same time.
 Exams with fixed times remain unchanged.
 The system tries different scheduling options until it finds a valid solution.

 🖥️ How to Use the Program

-Install Java 8 or a newer version on your computer.
-Place all CSV files into the CSV_Files folder and run the program using the command:
+Install minimum Java 17 or a newer version on your computer.

 java -jar UniversitySchedulerApp.jar